Drayton Entertainment

-Alex Mustakas is the founding and current Artistic Director.
+Alex Mustakas is the founding Artistic Director; his current title is Founder and CEO.
+David Connolly is the current Artistic Director.

-Since its foundation in 1991 Drayton Entertainment has grown from a grassroots theatre, into one of the most successful and admired theatre companies in the country, attracting top talent from across North America.

-Over 25 years of performances have included musicals, comedies, and dramas.
+The organization has been producing live theatre productions for over 35 years, including musicals, comedies, and dramas.

 Theatres

 Drayton Festival Theatre (Drayton, Ontario)

 The tiny village of Drayton is 30 minutes north of Kitchener-Waterloo.
 Built in 1902, the former Town Hall has a rich history of entertaining audiences with such legendary performers as Beatrice Lillie.
 The building also housed the town offices and eventually became a complete municipal complex, which included town offices, council chambers, library, fire hall, automobile repair shop and jail.

 By the 1980s, the theatre was used infrequently, but was revived in 1983 by a group of area residents interested in amateur productions.
 The Drayton Community Players staged two shows each year until the theatre was closed for safety reasons in 1989.
 Determined to save their historic theatre from destruction, all 1,000 Drayton residents rallied together and raised $110,000 to retrofit the facility.

 In 1990, the theatre reopened for public use and The Drayton Festival Theatre Inc. was formed with a mission to "promote, produce, and present professional theatre of the highest artistic standards, and to function as facilitator for other cultural and educational activities."
-Alex Mustakas was hired as the Artistic Director – a position he has held ever since.
+Alex Mustakas was hired as the Artistic Director.

 Mustakas enlisted the help of widely respected Canadian director/choreographer Alan Lund to produce the first show of the 1991 season.
 Vaudeville! brought the Drayton Festival Theatre to life on Canada Day, July 1, 1991.
 The first season consisted of three productions over nine weeks and attracted 14,592 visitors to the village.
 A tiny budget necessitated plenty of creativity as well as volunteer and community involvement – from front of house managers and ushers, to laundry and technical support.

 A great deal of attention was generated when The Drayton Festival Theatre made Canadian theatrical history by completely selling out both its 1993 and 1994 seasons.
 All 36,000 available seats for the 1994 season were sold one month prior to the beginning of rehearsals.

 As the popularity of The Drayton Festival Theatre grew, so did each season and by 1996, the season expanded to 21 weeks with an overall attendance record of 62,660.